Through the Blue

 ESCAPE THE CROWDS: SOUTHERN SEASIDE VILLAGES

-While Santorini is all about its mesmerising clifftop vistas, staying in its southern beach strip provides some relief from a daily clash with tourist hordes.
+While Santorini is all about its mesmerising clifftop vistas, staying in its southern beach strip provides relief from a daily clash with tourist hordes.
 Yes, you will still have to join cars and buses vying for road space and parking to visit the island’s main villages of interest.
-But if the convenience of water-frolicking fun at your doorstep sounds additionally appealing, look to the sandy beaches of Perissa, Perivolos and Kamari.
+But if the convenience of water-frolicking fun at your doorstep sounds appealing, look to the sandy beaches of Perissa, Perivolos and Kamari.
 All “organised”, as they say in Greece, with sunbeds and umbrellas furnished by beachfront cafés and tavernas, it’s a family-friendly set-up.
 The black sand is an added novelty, but burns in the sun, so bring water shoes.

 Perissa beach Santorini Greece